specs-feup/LAT-Lara-Autotuning-Tool/README.md

 ##### Methods
  - `getNext()` - private method used for obtaining the next value for the variable
  - `hasNext()` - private method used for checking if there are still elements to use.
+ - `countElements()` - private method used to get the number of elements each LatVar produces
  - `restart()` - private method that restarts the variable to its first element

 It is not to be invoked on its own, choose one of the following **accessible** sub-classes, that inherit its properties and methods: